LottieFiles/lottie-theming/README.md

 ## Testing and development

-Testing with jest is set up with jest and you can run yarn test.
+Testing with jest is set up and you can run yarn test to run the .test file.
 The source code is located in packages/lib/src/lottie-theming.ts.
 This library depends on color extraction from the [Lottie-JS Library](https://github.com/LottieFiles/lottie-js) which allows the user to map a Lottie into an object model with named properties.
 Do have a look at Lottie-JS Library here [click here](https://github.com/LottieFiles/lottie-js)